Wednesday, January 27, 7:00 PM (Next Session)

 Kesher is designed to pair seniors and non-seniors in a relationship-building program through weekly phone calls and regular letter writing.
 Participation is open to both individuals and family units.
 Tools will be offered to assist younger children in their participation.

-The first two months of the Norman E. Alexander Center have been filled with activity -- serving the immediate needs of our community while simultaneously positioning the Alexander Jewish Center towards its goal to be the “Hub” of Jewish life in Washington Heights and Inwood.
+The first six months of the Norman E. Alexander Center were filled with activity -- serving the immediate needs of our community while simultaneously positioning the Alexander Jewish Center towards its goal to be the “Hub” of Jewish life in Washington Heights and Inwood.

 Machar Summer Fellowship